+While judgements are sometimes insecure on such English sentences, there are other languages that allow us to draw a clear distinction between telic prepositions.
 Modern Hebrew is one language where a preposition parallel to English until also has spatial usages.
 The Hebrew preposition @ad (='until') shows a clear contrast with the preposition le/la (='to/to-the') in terms of allowing modification using kim@at (='almost').
 Consider the following Hebrew sentences.

-(17) a. ? dan rac kim@at la'agam.

-Dan ran almost to-the-lake

-'Dan ran almost to the lake' (?S)
+(16) a. ? dan rac kim@at la'agam.
+Dan ran almost to-the-lake'Dan ran almost to the lake' (?S)

-b. dan rac kim@at @ad ha'agam.

-Dan ran almost until the-lake

-'Dan ran and almost reached the lake' (S)
+b. dan rac kim@at @ad ha'agam.Dan ran almost until the-lake'Dan ran and almost reached the lake' (S)

-Hebrew speakers react to sentence (17a), with the preposition le, in a similar hesitation to English speakers who are confronted with sentences like (16).
-By contrast, sentence (17b) with the preposition @ad is clearly acceptable and, as evident from the translation, supports an S-interpretation for the modifier kim@at (='almost').
-This is a bit surprising, since without kim@at the meanings of (17a) and (17b) may seem identical.
+Hebrew speakers react to sentence (16a), with the preposition le, in a similar hesitation to English speakers who are confronted with sentences like (15).
+By contrast, sentence (16b) with the preposition @ad is clearly acceptable and, as evident from the translation, supports an S-interpretation for the modifier kim@at (='almost').